Vyral/chris-remmes/_posts/2018-10-30-welcome-to-my-video-blog.md

 I know what’s happening in Boston, specifically pertaining to home values, that will directly affect you.

-**So, I'll be posting two monthly video messages this blog to keep you updated.&nbsp;**
+**So, I'll be posting two monthly video messages on this blog to keep you updated.&nbsp;**

 They will be valuable and useful in helping you stay on top of what’s happening in the community.